 And the only way we can know for sure that we are among the "justified" and the "redeemed" is by being "created in Christ Jesus" by the "workmanship" of God Himself in His grace and mercy (Ephesians 2:10).
 It is never by our obedient works or actions (including our repentance or faith), though this "creation" in Christ is "unto good works."
 Not "by" but "unto."
 Grace alone puts us in Christ, therefore all the boastings of men in their works are "excluded" (Romans 3:27).
 Grace crowns all the work of God, so God alone gets all the glory in declaring "His righteousness" through the blood of our Mediator, the Lord Jesus Christ.

 This message by W.F.
 Bell is exactly what we "Old Path" preachers endeavor to preach.
 He did very well with it.
 I want to invite you to use the link to Sermon Audio in the upper right panel and log on to W. F. Bell's message on Propitiation for a further look at this theme.
+I believe it is the oldest message that we have on the site (1977), but it will bless you.
+Check it out.

-"For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness, and deny the only Lord God and our Lord Jesus Christ" (Jude 4).
+"For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness, and denythe only Lord God and our Lord Jesus Christ" (Jude 4).

 The phrase "crept in unnoticed" is one compound word in the Greek language, pareiseduesan, used only here in the New Testament.
 This long word is derived from the words "para" (beside), "eis" (in), and "duo" (to sink or plunge), thus meaning "to slip in secretly as by a side door."
 "Who long ago were marked out" is another long Greek word, progegrammenoi, which simply means "to write of beforehand."
 This could refer either to the decree of predestination or to written prophecies like that of Enoch's in verses 14-15.
 Either way, the point made is that these "ungodly men" are not "unknown" to God, though they have "slipped in" without the notice of men.